MohammadabdAlraziq95/HAAT-Assignment/README.md

  1- used seperated storyboards (Main.storyboard , Home.storyboard , Cart.Stroyboard , Authentication.storyboard) <br />
  2- used Reusable UI just like (Reusable Cells , Custom Alert , CarouselView). <br />
- 3- used (collectionViews , TableViews) to store dynamic data. <br />
+ 3- used (collectionViews , TableViews) to represent dynamic data. <br />
  4- some extensions used to beautify Views and adding new functinalites needed  ( UIImageView+Extension , UITextFiled+Extension , .. ). <br />
  5- used usuall UIView elements like (UITextField , UIButton , UIImageView , UILabel , UISearchBar ..).<br />

  # Logic Layer

  1- used ViewModels to handle the logic for each ViewController. <br />
  2- protocols used to bind data between objects.  <br />
  3- viewcontroller extensions to confirm protocols. <br />